The Patent Application - An Important Step

 Patent Application in Germany, Europe, or Worldwide?

 The German Patent and Trademark Office in Munich can only grant you a patent for Germany.
-European costs are also significantly higher.
+Costs for a European-wide patent are significantly higher.
 We recommend you first apply for the patent in Germany only.
 If you plan to market your product internationally, you have the so-called "priority right" for twelve months.
 This means you can file the European or international (PCT) patent application within twelve months.
 Nevertheless, the filing date with the Patent Office in Germany is considered the reference date (priority date).
 If you have filed the request for examination at the same time as the patent application, you will know in good time what the German Patent Office has to say about your chances.
 Then you can still apply for your patent in other countries.
 Let us advise you individually on the right strategy for your purpose.

 Register a Patent for Europe